 Online computer science programs in Wisconsin offer curricula through flexible learning formats.
-Classes at most schools are taught asynchronously, allowing students to study at their convenience rather than within the confines of a cohort-based classroom.
+Classes at most schools are taught asynchronously, allowing students to study at their convenience rather than in the confines of a cohort-based classroom.
 Some programs also offer accelerated formats.
-For example, the University of Wisconsin system’s “UW Flexible Option” is a competency-based format that lets students apply college credit or on-the-job experience towards your degree, helping individuals save money and graduate faster.
+For example, the University of Wisconsin system’s "UW Flexible Option," a competency-based format, lets students apply college credit or on-the-job experience toward their degree, helping individuals save money and graduate faster.

-Accreditation is another important factor that prospective students should consider.
-Many colleges and universities only accept transfer credits from accredited schools.
+Prospective students should consider accreditation when selecting colleges and universities, which typically only accept transfer credits from accredited schools.
 Additionally, schools with regional or program-level accreditation are more likely to meet industry- and region-specific standards.
-The programmatic accreditor to look for in this field is ABET (formerly the Accreditation Board for Engineering and Technology), although only some computer science schools in Wisconsin (including UW-Oshkosh) hold this accreditation.
+Computer science students should look for programmatic accreditation from ABET (formerly the Accreditation Board for Engineering and Technology), though only some computer science schools in Wisconsin (including UW-Oshkosh) hold it.